-- 1. Can you hand-hold it?
-If you have a lens that absolutely must be mounted on a tripod to be used effectively (e.g., many 500mm and most 600mm prime lenses), then it probably isn't a good idea to bring it on your trip.
-Fast lenses (those with large apertures) and cameras and/or lenses with good image-stabilized/vibration-reduction (IS or VR) systems tend to really prove their worth on BC coastal trips! - 2.
-Cover the focal range!
-If possible, it's good to bring a combination of lenses that cover from wide angle through to about 400 mm (in 35mm equivalency).
-Bear in mind that at times we may be working quite close to the wildlife and even a 300 mm lens may bring you too close!
-As a very general rule, you will find that on most BC coastal photo tours you will use lenses beyond 400mm less and less as focal length increases (so you will use a 500mm lens less than a 400mm, and a 600mm lens less than a 500mm lens, etc.).
+1. Can you hand-hold it?
+If you have a lens that absolutely must be mounted on a tripod to be used effectively (e.g., many 500mm and most 600mm prime lenses), then it's a bad idea to bring it on your trip.
+Fast lenses (those with large apertures) and cameras and/or lenses with good image-stabilized/vibration-reduction (IS or VR) systems tend to really prove their worth on BC coastal trips!

+- 2. Cover the Focal Range!
+If possible, it's always good to bring a combination of lenses that cover from wide angle through to about 400 mm (in full-frame terms).
+Bear in mind that on some photo tours we may be working quite close to the wildlife and even a 300 mm lens may bring you too close! - 3.
+A Brief Trip-By-Trip Focal Length Guide.
+Here's a general guide to the key focal lengths (in full-frame terms) you'll need on my three primary categories of photo tours.
+Note that this list considers your "long" lenses only, and many will want some shorter focal length lenses with them as well.
+Since transitioning to Nikon's mirrorless Z system I have found the Z 24-120mm f4S zoom to be an extremely versatile and valuable lens to have with me on ALL my coastal photo tours. - Khutzeymateen Photo Tours: In the Khutzeymateen we tend to be quite close to our subjects (on average the closest of all my photo tours).
+You rarely need a focal length of greater than 400mm in the